 There is no point in reinventing the wheel.
 The above info was adapted and modified, with permission, from the websites of State Rep. Lucy McVitty Weber (D, Cheshire – District 1, Walpole), and State Rep David Meuse (D, Rockingham 29, Portsmouth).
 These Reps provided this info to their constituents.

 This is what a State Rep should do.

 Edited to add:

-Concerns about the Abbott Rapid Response Test.
+Concerns about the Abbott Rapid Response (Antigen) Test.